Network-Rail-Business-Systems/orgplus/README.md

 * Person (requires `EMAIL_ADDRESS` field)
 * Upn (requires `UPN` field)

+### Cost Centre

+All information specific to an individual Cost Centre, such as code, people, and Upns.

+### Person

+All information specific to an individual Person, such as name, e-mail, Cost Centre, and Upn.

+### Upn

+All information specific to an individual Upn, such as code, job title, grade, Cost Centre, and people.

+Bear in mind that a Upn can be shared by any number of people.

+Job information is typically held on the Upn, where personal information is held on the Person.

 ## Relationships

 When the relevant fields are available, OrgPlus objects will contain references to other objects.